WangHewei16/Android-APP-Football-Community/README.md

 complex, and I will explain it in the video.
 Enter the “My Team” interface, the user enters the tactical board function by default.
 Users can click the pen button to mark the tactical board with a yellow pen, or click the eraser button to erase the pen mark with an eraser.
 The user can switch back to the tactical board to move the player by clicking the button with the “turn back arrow”.
-Figure 2 shows the switch among these three functions.
+The figure below shows the switch among these three functions.
 <div align=center><img src="https://github.com/WangHewei16/Football-Community-Android-APP/blob/main/images/Tactical%26drawing%20board%20display.png" width="600"/></div>